A copyright notice is a concise note published by the Intellectual Property Office (IPO) providing basic copyright guidance.

 The copyright notice service allows anyone to ask us to provide basic guidance on an area of copyright law where there is particular confusion or misunderstanding.

-A copyright notice is intended to provide an authoritative, impartial and reliable point of reference.
+It is intended to provide an authoritative, impartial and reliable point of reference.
+It does not register copyright works.

 The copyright notice service does not intend to deal with specific disputes which are primarily of interest only to the parties concerned.

-It does not make new law and it does not issue a direction to a judicial making body.
-It is not a substitute for a legal case and it is not the same as a statutory piece of legislation.
+It does not make new law or issue a direction to a judicial making body.
+It is not a substitute for a legal case and it is not a statutory piece of legislation.

-The service is aimed at those who do not have access to expert legal advice such as Small and Medium sized Enterprises.
-It is designed to address issues which are of broad concern.
+The service is aimed at those who do not have access to expert legal advice such as Small and Medium sized Enterprise (SME) and is designed to address issues which are of broad concern.

 The copyright system can be inconsistent and confusing, particularly in relation to the application of new technologies, and this leads to imbalances of information between rights holders (such as publishers) and users (such as teachers and researchers).

-By providing clear and reliable information on what is permissible under copyright law, the notices will, for example, help schools and other educational institutions make better judgments about lawful uses of copyright works.
+By providing clear and reliable information on what is permissible under copyright law, the notices help schools and other educational institutions make better judgments about lawful uses of copyright works, for example.

-There are no special requirements, but you will need to complete the online form.
-The issue at stake should be outlined as clearly as possible with relevant background.
+To request a notice, please complete the online form.
+The issue should be outlined as clearly as possible with relevant background.

 Intellectual Property Office